konantian/NotableNotebooks/notes/Point operations.md

     $$ s = c*r^\gamma $$
     * Gamma correction
     ![Gamma correction](@attachment/cmput206/gamma_correction.png)
-      * A gamma value gamma < 1is sometimes called an encoding gamma, and the process of encoding with this compressive power-law nonlinearity is called gamma compression; conversely a gamma value gamma >1 is called a decoding gamma and the application of the expansive power-law nonlinearity is called gamma expansion.
+      * A gamma value gamma < 1 is sometimes called an encoding gamma, and the process of encoding with this compressive power-law nonlinearity is called gamma compression; conversely a gamma value gamma >1 is called a decoding gamma and the application of the expansive power-law nonlinearity is called gamma expansion.

   * Piecewise linear transformation
     * A complementary approach to the previously discussed methods